-Artificial intelligence — a broad group of computer technologies that can emulate human problem-solving — is behind some of the most significant modern innovations.
+Artificial intelligence — computer technologies that can emulate human problem-solving — is behind some of the most significant modern innovations.
 These include self-driving cars, surgical robots and predictive maintenance algorithms.
-If one had to pick a technology that’s had the most notable impact on the world over the past decade, AI would be a top contender.
+If one had to pick a technology with the most notable impact on the world recently, AI would be a top contender.
 That’s why some experts are already saying we’re living in the “age of artificial intelligence.”

-The various tools, software and theoretical frameworks that make artificial intelligence technology work are still evolving, meaning AI in the future may be even more disruptive than it is today.
+The various tools, software and theoretical frameworks that make AI technology work are still evolving.
+As a result, AI in the future may be even more disruptive than it is today.

 Here’s what AI really is, how it’s already changing our society and how the impact might play out over the next few years.